hschhhwwwo0o/yamu/README.md

 ## Literature.

-The development process was strongly influenced by the books:
+&emsp;The development process was strongly influenced by the books:

 - «Development of software requirements» Carl Vigers, Jay Beatty;
 - «Clean Architecture» Robert Martin;